rusbal/tidtilforsikring/readme.md

 ###Specialized 2
 ```$xslt
 A && B && !C => X = T
-Here, I computed Y using the same formula for above when X = T.
+Here, I computed Y using the same formula as above when X = T.

 A && !B && C => X = S